-Check coolant level at room temperature with the cap removed.
+Check coolant level at room temperature.
 Liquid should be at cold level line of coolant tank.

 NOTE: When checking level at low temperature it may be slightly lower then the mark

 If additional coolant is necessary or if entire system has to be refilled, refer to an authorized Ski-Doo dealer, repair shop or person of your own choosing.